 On the field, Opening Day second baseman, Alan Wiggins, managed just 4 extra-base hits in 250 plate appearances and lost his job to Juan Bonilla.
 Mike Young regressed, hitting just 9 home runs after hitting 45 in his first two seasons.
 Mike Boddicker was 14-5 before the last quarter collapse and finished 14-12.
 Ken Dixon (11-13), Scott McGregor (11-15), Mike Flanagan (7-11) and Storm Davis (9-12) filled out the rotation.
 Ripken's 25 HR's and Murray's 84 RBI led the team.
 Fred Lynn was effective in 112 games, hitting 23 HR's.

-Orioles for over a decade, Rick Dempsey and Tippy Martinez, both part of the 1976 trade with the Yankees (along with Scott McGregor) made their last appearances with the club.
-Dempsey left as a free agent after the season and Martinez would be released without having appeared in June of 1987.
+Orioles for over a decade, Rick Dempsey and Tippy Martinez, both part of the 1976 trade with the New York Yankees (along with Scott McGregor) made their last appearances with the club.
+Dempsey left as a free agent after the season and Martinez was released in June of 1987 without having appeared in a game.